denisseai/denisseai/README.md

 ## Hi, I'm Denisse <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 *****************************
 After some years as a cook, I decided to switch careers to software development.
 I recently graduated from Ada developers academy in lovely Seattle.
 At the beginning of the year, I completed my first software engineering internship.
-I'm currently looking for my first full-time SDE position.
+I am currently looking for my first full-time SDE position.
 In my spare time you will find me cooking, taking care of my dogs, and caring about the environment.

 ***************************
 ### My favorite project and stats :woman_technologist: